James Sanders (architect): Celluloid Skyline and other books

-Sanders’ book, Scenes from the City: Filmmaking in New York, produced with the Mayor’s Office of Media and Entertainment, featuring contributions by Martin Scorsese and Nora Ephron, was originally published by Rizzoli in 2006; a revised and expanded edition was published in Spring 2014.
+Sanders’ book, Scenes from the City: Filmmaking in New York, featuring contributions by Martin Scorsese and Nora Ephron, was originally published in 2006, with a revised and expanded edition published in Spring 2014.

 Together with Ric Burns, Sanders has recently produced a revised and expanded edition of New York: An Illustrated History, the bestselling companion volume to their eight-part PBS series, New York: A Documentary Film, published by Alfred A. Knopf.
 The new edition features two new chapters tracing the story of 21st century New York, new contributions by Adam Gopnik, Suketu Mehta and Ester Fuchs, and over 120 new illustrations, including the work of some of the city's most admired contemporary photographers.

-Sanders is currently editing Renewing the Dream: The Mobility Revolution and the Future of Los Angeles, produced in association with Woods Bagot, to be published by Rizzoli in September 2023.
+In September 2023, Sanders published Renewing the Dream: The Mobility Revolution and the Future of Los Angeles, produced in association with Woods Bagot.

-Documentary Films
+Documentary films

-Sanders co-conceived and co-wrote (with Ric Burns) the award-winning PBS series, New York: A Documentary Film, and its bestselling companion volume, New York: An Illustrated History(Knopf, 1999).
-Described by Variety as “nothing short of gripping…a monumental documentary series that raises the bar for this kind of work,” the eight-part, 17½-hour film series chronicles the city's rise from tiny Dutch trading post through its preeminence as economic and cultural capital of the world.
+Sanders co-conceived and co-wrote (with Burns) the award-winning PBS series, New York: A Documentary Film, and its bestselling companion volume, New York: An Illustrated History.
+The eight-part, 17½-hour film series chronicles the city's rise from tiny Dutch trading post through its preeminence as economic and cultural capital of the world.
 The series won several Emmy Awards and a Columbia-Dupont award.
-Mr. Sanders and Mr. Burns are currently producing a new ninth and tenth episode of the series, together entitled "The Future of Cities," with funding provided by the American Express Foundation, the Rockefeller Foundation, and Google, among others, for national public television broadcast in 2024.
+Sanders and Burns are writing and producing a new ninth and tenth episode of the series for national public television broadcast in 2026.